18kimn/blog/src/routes/writing/setup/index.md

 indeed useful at large and make a case for others to use KDE, but not for me.
-I wanted a system that gave me none of these by default, and also allowed me to have a painless exploration of further tools.
+I wanted a system that gave me none of these by default, and also allowed me to have a painless exploration of further tools.^[Some of these are eliminated from a more minimal KDE setup that Arch provides as a package.
+However, I find even that setup has way too many things that I don't use on a day-to-day basis.]

-So I turned to i3 instead. i3 is a window manager, and not a desktop environment, which means that it provides ways for your applications to be displayed and managed but does not provide any of the extra fluff of desktop environments, from docks and application launchers to even a settings interface where you can change basic things like volume or screen brightness.
-These must be installed separately and then attached through i3's keyboard shortcuts or manually edited on the command line.
+So I turned to i3 instead. i3 is a window manager, and not a desktop environment, which means that it provides ways for your applications to be displayed and managed but does not provide any extra features necessary to run a working desktop. i3 does not provide docks or application launchers, or even a settings interface where you can change basic things like volume or screen brightness.
+These must be installed separately and then attached through i3's keyboard shortcuts or manually launched on the command line.

 This is a long, tedious, and honestly ongoing process.
 Just last week I finally got fed up of going to the command line